Skip To Main Content

 History

-Founded in 1789, Georgetown Preparatory School is the oldest Catholic boarding and day school for young men (grades 9 through 12) in the United States.
+Founded in 1789, Georgetown Prep is the oldest Catholic boarding and day school for young men in the United States.

 Georgetown Prep as well as Georgetown College (later Georgetown University) sprang from the vision of Rev. John Carroll, who founded Georgetown Academy in 1789 on a site overlooking the Potomac River.
 Father Carroll, a former Jesuit as a result of the suppression of the Society of Jesus by Pope Clement XIV in 1773, would also become the first Roman Catholic bishop in the United States.